… by Jeff Smith and Gordon Duff, Editors

 Meanwhile, US news outlet NBC said American officials had heard leaders from the terror group boasting about the downing of a Russian passenger jet over Egypt.
 Citing unnamed officials, the report said ISIS chiefs in Raqqa, Syria, were heard speaking to an affiliated group in the Sinai Peninsula about taking down the plane and how it was done.

-Posted by Jeff Smith on November 7, 2015, With 35583 Reads Filed under WarZone.
+Posted by Jeff Smith on November 7, 2015, With 35674 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.